donmichelangelo/check_mail_delivery/README.md

 <br>
 <br>

-However, you are free to add additional profiles.
+However, you are free to add additional providers.
 You'll just have to extend the profile list under "my %PROFILES" by adding those directly within the script itself.
 Before you can use this script, you'll also have to configure this script to use your own provider login credentials!

 <br>
-**Requirements**
+##Requirements
 <br>The following Perl Modules are required to run this script:<br>
-Mail::POP3Client, String::Random
+[Mail::POP3Client][1], [String::Random][2]
 <br>
 <br>
 See "Additional Notes" for further informations.

 <br>

-**Usage to check the regular mail deliverability:**
+###Usage to check the regular mail deliverability:
 ```
 check_mail_delivery_hosters <provider>
 ```